Hibernate projects are licensed under either the LGPL 2.1 or the ASL 2.0. Hibernate is Free Software.

 You can find under which a specific project is released below its menu or in the code source.

-Most Hibernate projects are released under the LGPL v2.1.
+Most Hibernate projects are released under LGPL v2.1.

-Some Hibernate projects are released under the more permissive ASL 2.0.
+Some Hibernate projects are released under ASL 2.0.

-This is mostly due to our work with the Java Community Process.
-Implementing a reference implementation in practice requires such liberal license (or a fully proprietary one strangely enough).
+This is mostly due to our work with the Java Community Process: implementing a reference implementation in practice requires such a liberal license (or a fully proprietary one strangely enough).